mattrossdev/tiny-unsplash-unofficial/README.md

 If this is for personal/internal use, the image URL should be "https://api.unsplash.com/search/photos?client_id={{YOUR_CLIENT_ID}}".

 For external use you must pass the request through a server/proxy to avoid exposing your Unsplash API credentials.
 This is required by the [Unsplash API terms of use](https://unsplash.com/api-terms).
 In that case the image URL would be your server endpoint, which should pass the request (including parameters) to the Unsplash endpoint, and return the request data unmodified.
+[Here](https://github.com/mattrossdev/node-proxy-example-unsplash/blob/main/server.js) is a minimal example of a Node endpoint to do this.